PaulAdutwum/ZeroCost/README.md

 ##  Environment Variables

-See `.env.example` for required environment variables.
+See `.env` for required environment variables.

 ## Contributing